AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 - The necessary roles for the project are assigned and the persons are allocated
 - The functional specifications are defined
-- The test environment is stable and the test data is in the database
 - Initial project risks were detected and mitigated

 ### 1.1.3 Exit criteria defined